 How to Cut Pineapple

 Let me teach you how to cut pineapple without any hassle!
-Once you learn this method, you can stay stocked up on fresh pineapple for snacking and baking or frozen pineapple to use in smoothies, mixed drinks, savory dishes, and more!
-Fresh pineapple is so good and it’s much easier than you might think.
+Once you learn this method, you can stay stocked up on fresh pineapple for snacking and baking or adding to smoothies, mixed drinks, savory dishes, and more!

 How to Cut Pineapple